CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 The page can be moved in the 'tree view' in the menu on the left (e.g. to the folder 'corpora').
 This can also be done after publishing the page.

-The PID of the (English) resource group page should then be added to the [resource families page](https://www.kielipankki.fi/corpora/resource-families-fin-clarin/ "resource families page"), to the resource's META-SHARE record and to the corpus database or the list of tools respectively.
+The PID of the (English) resource group page should then be added to the resource's metadata record in COMEDI and to the corpus database or the list of tools respectively.

 After a new resource group is added to the **corpus database**, the particular resource group can be chosen from the dropdown list of the field 'Resource group' within a corpus entry.
 The particular Clarin resource family/families are to be chosen from the selection lists of the fields 'Clarin Resource Family' in English and Finnish.

+The [resource families page](https://www.kielipankki.fi/corpora/resource-families-fin-clarin/ "resource families page") will be filled automatically with information from the corpus database.